THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 knowledge of omnichannel clients, identify demand for new trends and products thus improving the client experience.

-D-Operations aims to promote the development of business value and the spread of digital culture within Moncler.
+D-Operations seeks to promote the development of business value and the spread of digital culture within Moncler.

-Consumer Engagement is a department aimed at improving the understanding of, and connection with, the Brand’s current and future clients and at developing the new Membership Programme, which will include exclusive benefits for the clients most loyal to the Moncler brand.
+Consumer Engagement is a department aimed at improving the understanding of, and connection with, the Brand’s current and future clients and at developing the new Loyalty Program, which will include exclusive benefits for the clients most loyal to the Moncler brand.